 However, studies do suggest replacing carbohydrates from whole grains can help reduce the risk of cardiovascular disease (9).

 One review documented 7,667 cases of coronary heart disease.
 They found that replacing 5% of energy intake from saturated fats with:

-- Polyunsaturated fats reduced risk of coronary heart disease by 25%.
+- Polyunsaturated fats reduced the risk of coronary heart disease by 25%.

-- Monounsaturated fats reduced risk of coronary heart disease by 15%.
+- Monounsaturated fats reduced the risk of coronary heart disease by 15%.

-- Whole grains reduced risk of coronary heart disease by 9% (10).
+- Whole grains reduced the risk of coronary heart disease by 9% (10).